 Downhill lies the “Fysi K On” farm which is open to visitors from October to May.
 The kids are bound to love this place.
 Horses, donkeys, chicks, geese, ducks, lambs, a playground, basketball courts, football pitch, archery and all this nest to a wonderful cafe/restaurant.
 There is also a Horse-Riding Centre if you feel like horseback riding.

-On the way down to the beach
+On the way down to the Corinthia beach with the family

 When a friend of mine, who was to travel in a big company of friends including lots of children, asked me – Where do you reckon we should go? – I answered – To the Corinthian Gulf, of course! – she looked at me in wonder.
 Just a stone’s throw away from Athens, regardless of the time of the year or the weather, the coastline of the Corinthian Gulf is a hidden gem.
 In between Kiato and Xylokastro, at the edge of a pine tree forest lies Sykia.
 This village really makes you see the Gulf and the whole of Corinthia in a different light.
 Perhaps the only sandy, mistral-free beach in the entire gulf, with its pine tree forest perfect for walks and cycling all year round, Sykia is not only ideal for relaxation but also a starting point for excursions to mountainous Corinthia, Nemea, Corinth and Isthmus, as well as Perahora and Loutraki.